ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-linting.rst

 .. image:: images/codeCoverageDetail.png
    :alt: Code coverage detail

-In this example, the code marked in red has no code coverage at all, whereas the the code marked in yellow indicates that the code has partial coverage.
+In this example, the code marked in red has no code coverage at all, whereas the code marked in yellow indicates that the code has partial coverage.
 Code with no highlighting has full coverage.